 However, it’s worth noting that the dip in the 2000s was due mainly to internet bandwidth limitations (and the onset of dot-com disasters), along with the rise of, and over-reliance on, rapid authoring tools.
 Just to be clear: rapid tools have their place, but when all of your content looks the same and doesn’t really engage your staff, then there’s something wrong – and your staff are being short-changed.

 Getting to high quality eLearning

-We wrote an article for the Association of Talent Development, based in the USA - what modern eLearning should look like.
-To create eLearning high quality eLearning, you need modern learning design skills.
-The top 10 learning skills mentioned in the article are the minimum you should expect from any eLearning vendor.
+We wrote an article for the Association of Talent Development, based in the USA - what modern elearning should look like.
+To create high quality digital learning, you need modern learning design skills.
+The top 10 learning skills mentioned in the article are the minimum you should expect from any elearning vendor.
 We have summarises these skills here: